Stocks dip as Wall Street puts quiet stamp on rocking month

 Moderna follows Pfizer and German partner BioNTech in seeking to begin vaccinations in the U.S. in December.
 British regulators also are assessing the Pfizer shot and another from AstraZeneca.

-But hopes for a more widespread economic recovery are now boosting stocks of companies whose profits are more closely tied to the economy’s strength.

-Energy stocks in the S&P 500 are on pace for a nearly 32% surge this month, nearly triple the broader index’s gain.
+Energy stocks in the S&P 500 are on pace for a roughly 30% surge this month, for example.
 It’s a sharp turnaround from earlier this year, when oil prices plunged as the pandemic kept airplanes, trucks and factories around the world idled or slowed.
-Occidental Petroleum has surged nearly 80% this month, though it’s still down by about 60% for 2020.

 South Korea’s Kospi fell 1.6%, Hong Kong’s Hang Seng lost 2.1% and stocks in Shanghai slipped 0.5%.